The Sami Region of Norway, Sweden, Finland (and Russia) highlighted in this section

 Tourism in the area includes transit to Nordkapp, and around the coastal voyage to Kirkennes

-The ICE HOTEL is a popular attraction, as is the LKAB Mine Tour
+The ICE HOTEL is a popular attraction, as is the LKAB Site [and search for Mine Tour]

 and Aurora Borealis - Northern Lights.

 These can also be seen when enjoying the extensive National Parks (Abisko,Sarek, etc.) whilst walking, skiing, or snowmobiling.